strobertson/predictionassignment/code/write-up.md

 </tbody>
 </table>

-We also create plots to show the distrbution of the predictor classe in the training and validation sets to ensure they are representative.
+We also create plots to show the distribution of the predictor classe in the training and validation sets to ensure they are representative.

 ```r